ibm-messaging/mq-ansible/roles/downloadmq/README.md

 # DownloadMQ
-Retrieves and unpackages the specified MQ installation
+Retrieves and unpackages the specified MQ installation.

 ### Parameters